Farrah, my recurring puppy hallucination, often appears when I’m in distress.

 While I don’t qualify as something like schizoaffective, which is different anyway, the state of my emotions and the state of my psychosis usually line up in some way.
 Negative moods lead to more obvious psychotic symptoms than positive ones.

 If Farrah appears without me being in distress, I frequently wonder if, subconsciously, I am.
 Sometimes the answer was yes all along.
-Sometimes I’m now so worried about finding the (perhaps nonexistent) source of the problem/the psychosis itself, that, in any case, I’m upset now.
+Sometimes I’m now so worried about finding the (perhaps nonexistent) source of the problem, or about the psychosis itself, that, in any case, I’m upset now.
 Sometimes, I accept the hallucination as random.

 Still, I have often wondered, Why Farrah?
 She is my only specific recurring hallucination that I don’t understand the source of.
 The ones that are basically PTSD flashbacks gone wild—make sense.
 But why the dog?